Kreswell/kreswell.github.io/_posts/Spin.md

 Where $m$ is mass, $v$ is velocity, and $R$ is the radius of the circle of motion. ($L$ is the standard letter to use for angular momentum.
 Don't ask me why.
 I don't know.)
 And spin has the same dimensions: $mass \times velocity \times distance$.
 Except that elementary particles don't have structure.
 They don't have parts.
 So *there's nothing there to spin!* Yet, somehow they still have this "twistyness" as an intrinsic property.

 I like to think of spin as a sort of "directionality" or "pointedness."
 Spin ½ particles, like electrons, have two orientations: up and down.
 Spin 1 particles, like photons, can either be horizontal or vertical.
+But here's the weird thing: If you pick a random direction, call that "up, then measure the spin of an electron ([using magnetic fields](https://en.wikipedia.org/wiki/Stern%E2%80%93Gerlach_experiment))

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDAxMDc3MTcsLTUxMjA0NDc3OCwtMT
+eyJoaXN0b3J5IjpbMTUwMjc0OTUyMCwtNTEyMDQ0Nzc4LC0xNT
-U3ODA5MjY3MSwxNjM4NjY5NjM4LC0xMDcwMjI2MzAxLC0yMDU5
+c4MDkyNjcxLDE2Mzg2Njk2MzgsLTEwNzAyMjYzMDEsLTIwNTk4
-ODg4OTAzLC0xNDE2NDM0NDc4LC0xNjI1MjYxODAzLC0yNjk2Mj
+ODg5MDMsLTE0MTY0MzQ0NzgsLTE2MjUyNjE4MDMsLTI2OTYyMj
-I1MjhdfQ==
+UyOF19
 -->